 India International Centre is a great place to see a traditional Indian dance or music performance.
 It’s membership based, primarily aimed at the educated and elite of Delhi society, but they do open up quite a few events to the public.

-They host a very active schedule of film screenings, talks and live performances.
 I love this centre, especially the government subsidized bar, but you do need to be the guest of a member to enjoy the bar or restaurant.

 8. See a film at the Habitat International Film Festival